 This course provides an introduction to the fundamentals of public speaking and offers students the opportunity to practice these skills through a variety of in-class speeches.
 Students research, prepare and deliver oral presentations.
 In addition, class members serve as an audience and provide feedback to their fellow classmates.
-(Prerequisite: ENGL100L or Permission of Instructor)
+(ENGL100L may be taken concurrently)